torvalds/linux/Documentation/networking/tipc.rst

   Multicast with very good performance and scalability is available both in datagram mode and in communication group mode.

-- Inter Node Links
+- Inter-Node Links

-  Communication between any two nodes in a cluster is maintained by one or two Inter Node Links, which both guarantee data traffic integrity and monitor the peer node's availability.
+  Communication between any two nodes in a cluster is maintained by one or two Inter-Node Links, which both guarantee data traffic integrity and monitor the peer node's availability.

 - Cluster Scalability

-  By applying the Overlapping Ring Monitoring algorithm on the inter node links it is possible to scale TIPC clusters up to 1000 nodes with a maintained neighbor failure discovery time of 1-2 seconds.
-For smaller clusters this time can be made much shorter.
+  By applying the Overlapping Ring Monitoring algorithm on the inter-node links it is possible to scale TIPC clusters up to 1000 nodes with a maintained neighbor failure discovery time of 1-2 seconds.
+For smaller clusters, this time can be made much shorter.

 - Neighbor Discovery